-The Reserve has been designed to meet Council's relevant policies.
+The Reserve has been designed to meet Council's policy in terms of reserve location, quantity, size and asset requirements.

 The reserve land asset acquired by the Council would exceed the monetary value and land requirement set out within the Development Contribution Policy and the Local Government Act 2002.
 The applicant's proposal includes an ongoing 5 year maintenance responsibility